 Additionally, urbanization, which can result in 8–11°C higher temperatures than in surrounding rural areas, has occurred on the Tibetan plateau in cities such as Lhasa, Golmud, and Xining.”

 The Director of the TAR Meteorological Bureau, Song Shanchong, confirmed in July 2007 that the “meteorological disasters exacerbated by global warming such as the rising of the snowline, the retreat of glaciers, the northward movement of permafrost, the loss of grassland, the eastward spread of desertification and the loss of biodiversity, are all posing an ever greater threat to Tibet’s ecological systems.”

 Greenpeace predicts that if current trends continue, 80% of Himalayan glaciers will be gone in 30 years.

 A United Nations official even said that “there will be no snow and ice in the Himalayas in 50 years.”

 Scientists predict that the land cover on the Tibetan plateau will significantly change due to global warming.
-While glaciers and permafrost melt, areas covered by natural vegetation could expand; be making more land available for farming and be raising livestock.
+While glaciers and permafrost melt, areas covered by natural vegetation could expand; be making more land available for farming and raising livestock.

 However, the mismanagement of expanding farming and pastoral areas, coupled with the increased chances of drought due to climate change, could instead result in increased desertification.

-Environmental problems on the plateau are compounded by a greater demand for water in the region on account of rapid development connected to the railway as well as an amounting influx of tourists and visitors.
+Environmental problems on the plateau are compounded by greater demand for water in the region on account of rapid development connected to the railway as well as an amounting influx of tourists and visitors.
 Since the opening of the Qinghai-Tibet railway, the TAR has experienced acute water shortages.

 Climate change impact on Asia’s water resources.